tosin2013/openshiftv4-devday-homeroom/README.md

 ```

 **To Create  CRW deployment**
-you may have to pass the ` -e 'ansible_python_interpreter=/usr/bin/python3'` if you are using python2 by default in your enviornment.
+You may have to pass the ` -e 'ansible_python_interpreter=/usr/bin/python3'` if you are using python2 by default in your enviornment.
+You will also need to update Jinja module `python -m pip install -U jinja2`
 ```
 ansible-playbook crw.yml -e  "delete_deployment=false"
 ```